DynamoDS/librarie.js/docs/v0.0.1/layout-specs.md

 ### The Miscellaneous section
 As mentioned, this layout specification works closely with `loadedTypes`.
 The `Miscellaneous` section only shows up if `loadedTypes` contains items that are unspecified in this layout specification, to display the left-over items.

 The tree view structure of this section is generated based on the `fullyQualifiedName` of the items.
-As an example, if there is a node called "Core.Web.Web Request" as left-over, the "Core" category is created:
+As an example, if there is a node called `Core.Web.Web Request` as left-over, the "Core" category is created:

 ![image](img/layout-miscellaneous.png?raw=true)

 This is how it looks when the "Core" category is fully expanded:
 ![image](img/layout-miscellaneous-expanded.png?raw=true)
-*Note: The general rule is that all items in `loadedTypes` should be specified so that this section will not appear in the library.*
+*Note: The general rule is that all items in `loadedTypes` should be specified so that `Miscellaneous` section will not appear in the library.*

 ### Appending new sections
 New sections can be appended at the same level as `default` and `Miscellaneous` sections.
-As an example, we can add a new section called `Add-ons` that displays items with names that start with "pkg://":
+As an example, we can add a new section called `Add-ons` that displays items with names that start with `pkg://`:
 ```json
 {
   "sections": [